Incompatibility of Observables as State-Independent Bound of Uncertainty Relations: Abstract

 \section{Abstract}

-For a pair of observables, they are called ``incompatible", if and only if the commutator between them does not vanish, which represents one of the key features in quantum mechanics.
+For a pair of observables, they are called ``incompatible", if and only if their commutator does not vanish, which represents one of the key features in quantum mechanics.
 The question is, how can we characterize the incompatibility among three or more observables?
-Here we explore one possible route towards this goal through Heisenberg's uncertainty relations, which impose fundamental constraints on the measurement precisions for incompatible observables.
-Specifically, we quantify the incompatibility by the optimal state-independent bounds of additive variance-based uncertainty relations.
+Here we explore one possible route towards this goal through uncertainty relations, which impose fundamental constraints on the measurement precisions for incompatible observables.
+Specifically, we propose to measure the incompatibility by the optimal state-independent bounds of additive variance-based uncertainty relations.
 In this way, the degree of incompatibility becomes an intrinsic property among the operators, i.e., state independent.
-Specifically, we focus on the incompatibility of spin systems.
+In particular, we focus on the incompatibility of spin-$1/2$ systems as an illustration.
 For an arbitrary, including non-orthogonal, setting of a finite number Pauli-spin operators, the incompatibility is analytically solved; the spins are maximally incompatible if and only if they are orthogonal to each other.
-On the other hand, the measure of incompatibility represents a versatile tool for applications such as testing entanglement of bipartite states, and EPR-steering criteria.
+On the other hand, our measure of incompatibility represents a versatile tool for applications such as testing entanglement of bipartite states, and EPR-steering criteria.

-{\bf Introduction---}A distinguished aspect of the quantum theory is that uncertainty relations \cite{Heisenberg1927} represent a fundamental limitation on measurement of physical systems; it is generally impossible to simultaneously measure two complementary observables of a physical system without an ``uncertainty".
-Furthermore, uncertainty relations manifest many intrinsic discrepancies between classical and quantum mechanics, leading to applications such as entanglement detection \cite{Hofmann2003, Guhne2004}, nonlocality of quantum systems \cite{Oppenheim2010}, and EPR-steering criteria \cite{Reid1989, Cavalcanti2009, Rutkowski2017, Jia2017} etc.
+{\bf Introduction---}As a distinguished aspect of the quantum theory, uncertainty relations (UR)~\cite{Heisenberg1927,Kennard1927,Weyl1927,Robertson1929,Schrodinger1930} represent a fundamental limitation on measurements of physical systems; it is generally impossible to simultaneously measure two complementary observables of a physical system without an ``uncertainty".
+Furthermore, uncertainty relations manifest many intrinsic discrepancies between classical and quantum mechanics, leading to applications such as entanglement detection \cite{Hofmann2003, Guhne2004}, nonlocality of quantum systems \cite{Oppenheim2010}, and EPR-steering criteria \cite{Reid1989, Cavalcanti2009, Rutkowski2017, Jia2017, Xiao2018Q} etc.

 One of the most well-known uncertainty relations, between a pair of observables $M_1$ and $M_2$, were formulated in terms of a commutator, $[{M_1},{M_2}] \equiv {M_1}{M_2} - {M_2}{M_1}$, by Robertson~\cite{Robertson1929} in 1929,